NVIDIA/MDL-SDK/INSTALL.md

 -   **OpenImageIO** *(2.4.5)*
     Installation via [vcpkg](#vcpkg) is strongly recommended.
 Install the vcpkg package *openimageio*.
+    Since the release of the above vcpkg version, the hash of the source code archive on GitHub has changed (the name of the top-level directory inside the archive changed).
+    Thus you need to patch the SHA512 argument to *vcpkg_from_github()* near the beginning of the file *ports/openimageio/portfile.cmake* in the vcpkg directory to:

+        REF v${VERSION}
+        SHA512 3d42d266d69119bf48f69b053948b4218d29c99f9a58007d24b0df0e4d111abbec26d65629b9754a868e33c5c00d2425de241368f1bf20182f5c7a96c0acb56f
+        HEAD_REF master

     Linux: Alternatively, install the *libopenimageio-dev* package from your native package manager.
 Do **not** mix packages for Boost (see previous item) and OpenImageIO from your native package manager and from vcpkg.